 Menina d’uva’s Wines

 While the Trás-os-Montes is known for heavy wines, Menina d’uva couldn’t be much further from that style.
-Here, she’s begun to modernize the wines in the best possible way: indigenous local grape varieties, organic farming, naked wines made through gentle extraction and a low-tech, heavily-thought-out, soft-touch approach.
+Here, she’s begun to modernize the wines in the best possible way: indigenous local grape varieties, organic farming, naked wines made through gentle extraction and a low-tech, heavily thought out, soft-touch approach.
 The result is wines with soft-colored hues, low-to-medium alcohol with natural freshness and tension.
-Her wines have heightened aromatic nuances of spring fruits, moorland brush and flowers, with unusually profound minerally and metallic textures that vibrate on the palate.
+Her wines have heightened aromatic nuances of spring fruits, moorland brush and flowers, with unusually deep minerally and metallic textures that vibrate on the palate.

 While Aline’s wines are mostly the opposite of what one thinks of with Portuguese wines, her white, made mostly from Malvasia, is more in line with the country’s white wine style in its texture and more subdued aromatics, as well as its likely natural capacity for the long haul; we’ll see about that in time, given her first vintage is 2018.
-I admit that I am extremely impressed by the depth and almost invincibility of many of Portugal’s white wines, like those from the Vinho Verde, Bairrada and around Lisbon, and I have a particular fascination with the Colares white wines made from the same Malvasia grape as Aline’s white wine.
-The only thing that seems to hold back the consistency of older wines is their cellar storage.
-Somehow in Portugal Malvasia is more attractively made than other parts of the world where there is almost a negative association with the grape for having too abundant of an aromatic sweet floral and perfume punch—not nearly as intense as Muscat, but not so distant either.
-They’re different here, as they are in Italy’s appendix, Carso, and some neighboring areas of Friuli.
+I admit that I am extremely impressed by the depth and almost invincibility of many of Portugal’s white wines, like those from the Vinho Verde, Bairrada and around Lisbon, and I have a particular fascination with the Colares white wines made from the same Malvasia grape.
+The only thing that seems to hold back the consistency of older wines is how the Portuguese commonly allow their cellars that fluctuate too much in temperature throughout each year.
+Somehow in Portugal Malvasia is more attractively made than other parts of the world where there is almost a negative association with the grape for having too abundant of an aromatic sweet floral and perfume punch.
+They’re different here, as they are in Italy’s Carso, and some neighboring areas of Friuli.

 Her red wines, by contrast, are strangers from a distant land.
-They taste and feel every bit as much like they’re from central or western Galicia, or areas like Saint-Pourçain in France’s Upper Loire Valley, or a Côte Roannaise; or the nearly forgotten Persan from Isère, or even what I can only imagine of the Beaujolais Jules Chauvet made decades ago—not only from the alcohol level, but the tensile ripeness and gentle, attractive amargo of the fruit.
+They taste and feel every bit as much like they’re from central or western Galicia, or areas like Saint-Pourçain in France’s Upper Loire Valley, or a Côte Roannaise; or the nearly forgotten Persan from Isère, or perhaps even the Beaujolais Jules Chauvet’s made decades ago (which I’ve only ready about)—not only from the alcohol level, but the tensile ripeness and gentle, attractive amargo of the fruit.
 The aromas in Aline’s reds are high-toned, fresh and bright, even in her Palomba, a darker red made almost entirely of Negreda, a grape variety that is curiously low in tannin for its dark, thick skins.
 The smell of both is impactful and vibrant, pure and beguiling, like energized spring fruits and the aromas of arid land with sweet red flowers in bloom—this really describes the red, Ciste.
-Once in the mouth, the textures are unexpectedly concentrated with vibrant, dense and refreshing mineral and metal sensations.
-Above all, Aline’s red wines are as beautiful and charming as they are contemplative and serious.
+Once in the mouth, the textures are unexpectedly concentrated with vibrant, dense mineral and metal impressions.
+While Aline’s reds are often shy at first, they blossom into wines that are as beautiful and charming as they are contemplative and serious.

 Filosofia: Uma Naturalista e Minimalista

 What follows may now be obvious after what’s already stated, but there are no synthetic treatments used in Aline’s vineyards.
-The exception is the usual inclusion of sulfur and copper, more or less obligatory for all European viticulture to combat powdery and downey mildew if a grower wants to have leaves and grapes that made it past veraison on their vines.
+The exception is the usual inclusion of sulfur and copper, more or less obligatory for all European viticulture to combat powdery and downey mildew if a grower wants to have leaves and grapes on their vines.
 Since her first vintage in 2018, she’s done a lot of rehabilitation on old vineyards in the area.
 Prior to her arrival, most of them had been trained toward quantity production and looked like porcupine shoots before she put her clippers to work on them.
-She’s also planted a few new parcels with massal selections (ancient and well adapted regional biotypes) from the area.
+She’s also planted a few new parcels with massal selections from the area.

 Aline’s approach to the cellar is minimalistic.
 She’s an active observer, taster and tester, but imposes little if any intervention until bottling.
 The positive consequences of collecting perfectly healthy fruit, proper cellar hygiene and making sure fermentations are clean and efficient is obvious.
 If those elements are done well, there is little else to do except judicious and precise adjustments until bottling time.
 Because she just began her new métier in 2018, she sees the need for experimentation and observation to better understand the behavior of the grapes she’s working with, while also letting the wine capture the essence of what she’s farmed with as few unforced errors as possible along the way.